n8n-io/n8n-docs/docs/integrations/builtin/credentials/discord.md

 - Choose whether to send **Authentication** in the **Header** or **Body**
 - A **Bot Token**

-For details on creating an application with a bot and generating the token, follow the same steps as in [Using Bot](#using-bot) above.
+For details on creating an application with a bot and generating the token, follow the same steps as in [Using bot](#using-bot) above.

 Then: